getodk/xforms-spec/_sections/50-groups.md

 Apart from providing structure, a logical group can also contain a `relevant` attribute on its `<bind>` element, creating a powerful way to keep form logic maintainable (see [bind attributes](#bind-attributes)).

-The sample below that includes both the body and corresponding instance.
+The sample below includes both the body and corresponding instance.
 The respondent group is a logical group and the context group is both a logical and a presentation group.
 The context group will only be shown if both first name and last name are filled in.

 {% highlight xml %}
 <h:head>